shaivipandey/eas503-notes/chapters/01/numeric_data_types.md

 type(1.0 + 2.0)
 ```

-3. When an expression's operands are an `int` and a `float`, meaning mixed data type, Python automatically converts the `int` to a `float`.
-That is why the following two expressions return the same data type.
+3. When an expression involves an `int` and a `float` as operands, resulting in a mixed data type, Python automatically converts the `int` to a `float`.
+This is why the following two expressions yield the same data type.

 ```{code-cell} ipython3
 17.0 - 10